Sony pulls Cyberpunk 2077 from PlayStation Store after backlash

 TOKYO, Dec 18 (Reuters) - Sony Corp 6758.T said on Friday it is pulling CD Projekt SA's CDR.WA Cyberpunk 2077 from its PlayStation Store and offering full refunds after gamers complained that the flagship title was rife with bugs.

-The unusual move is the latest bodyblow for Poland's top video games maker, whose stock price has tumbled 30% amid fury from disappointed fans as well as industry reviewers who complained they were given limited access to the title ahead of its Dec.
+The unusual move is the latest blow for Poland's top video games maker, whose shares have tumbled 30% amid fury from disappointed fans, as well as industry reviewers who complained they had limited access to the title ahead of its Dec.
 10 launch.

 CD Projekt, in damage control and widely seen as risking squandering fan goodwill built up over many years, has promised to fix the bugs through updates.